russolsen/expletive/README.md

 &copy; 2015 Russ Olsen

-**Expletive** is a simple pair of utilities that allow you to dump a file -- presumably a binary file -- into a a plain text format that you can edit.
+**Expletive** is a simple pair of utilities that allow you to dump a file -- presumably a binary file -- into a plain text format that you can edit.
 The trick is that as long as you follow the expletive conventions as you edit you can turn your plain text back into a binary file.
 So expletive has all the charm of your typical hex editor, *without having to learn a new editor*.
 Just use vim or emacs or lightTable or any other editor of your choice.